tibo-91/AWS_VPC_IDS/README.md

 ## Getting Started

-Follow these steps to get started with the project:
+Follow these steps to get started with the project.
+To see how the project can be run, follows the instructions or watch the video [here](video_link).

 #### 1. Clone the repository